Last sign before exit

 Location: E6 (Oslo - Göteborg)

-Focals, exit number, intersecting road number and the services on the exit.
-Road 118 is a focal in itself.
+Exit destinations, exit number, intersecting road number and the services on the exit.
+Road 118 is an exit destination in itself.

 Photo: Ingenioren